-Downsides of Using After Effects Templates
+Downsides of Using an After Effects Template

 - They give you boundaries to work in.
 Yes, I know I just listed this as a benefit.
 The boundaries are great sometimes but will give you massive headaches other times because they aren’t always easy to modify.
 Quick example… Let’s say you want to change the length of a precomp.
 Cool.
 You go into the Composition Settings (Cmd/Ctrl+K), change the time then extend all the layers.
 Oh wait.
 They used a 10-second .mov for one of the background elements and it doesn’t loop and when you change the speed it looks weird… See where I’m getting at?
 Also, having a picky client can be tricky.
 Oh, they want all the squares made into circles?
 Yeah…that’s probably not going to happen.

 - You don’t truly know how easy it will be to manipulate an AE template until you buy it.
 This is piggybacking on my last point.
 Make sure to read the reviews if available.
 A lot of them are really easy to use.
 However I’ve found that you can also get some lemons every once in awhile.

 - Cost.
 Yes, they most of the time they cost real cash.
 Expect to spend $15-$45.

 - Tutorials are typically lacking in substance and quality.
 About half the time you’ll get a video that will [sloppily] walk you through how to change different elements (colors, insert logos, etc.).
 The other half of the time you’ll probably have a .pdf that probably isn’t worth reading IMO.
 Jump in and dig around to figure stuff out.